IanDCarroll/GoScrumYourself/DailyScrum.md

  2. __What will I do today to help meet the Sprint Goal?__
  3. __Do I see any blockers that prevent me from meeting the Sprint Goal?__

+2/2/17
+ 1. __What did I do yesterday that helped meet the Sprint Goal?__
+  - D&D! (self care though socialization)
+ 2. __What will I do today to help meet the Sprint Goal?__
+  - rest, transfer vehicle ownership, get myself together more.
+ 3. __Do I see any blockers that prevent me from meeting the Sprint Goal?__
+  - no blockers.

 2/1/17
  1. __What did I do yesterday that helped meet the Sprint Goal?__
   - get the code decoupled, cleanup still needed.